-Order Fixing December 3, 2017 as the Day on which Division 11 of Part 4 of the Act Comes into Force
+Order Fixing August 20, 2012 as the Day on which Division 12 of the Act Comes into Force

-Her Excellency the Governor General in Council, on the recommendation of the Minister of Employment and Social Development and the Minister of Labour, pursuant to section 269 of the Budget Implementation Act, 2017, No. 1, chapter 20 of the Statutes of Canada, 2017, fixes December 3, 2017 as the day on which Division 11 of Part 4 of that Act comes into force, other than sections 257, 258 and 268.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to section 374 of the Jobs, Growth and Long-term Prosperity Act, chapter 19 of the Statutes of Canada, 2012, fixes August 20, 2012 as the day on which Division 12 of that Act comes into force.

 (This note is not part of the Order.)

 This Order brings into force the Integrated Cross-Border Law Enforcement Operations Act, which was Division 12 of Bill C-38, an Act to implement certain provisions of the budget tabled in Parliament on March 29, 2012, and other measures that received Royal Assent on June 29, 2012, and that implements the Framework Agreement on Integrated Cross-Border Maritime Law Enforcement Operations between the Government of Canada and the Government of the United States of America, which was signed in 2009.

 To proclaim into force legislation, which will permit Canada to give effect to the Framework Agreement on Integrated Cross-Border Maritime Law Enforcement Operations between the Government of Canada and the Government of the United States of America.
 It will allow for the deployment of regularized integrated cross-border maritime law enforcement operations (also known as “Shiprider”) in shared waters by the Royal Canadian Mounted Police (RCMP) and the United States Coast Guard, as well as their Canadian and U.S. law enforcement partners (e.g. Ontario Provincial Police, Sûreté du Québec, New York State Police).